Freedom of religion in Canada: Human rights codes

 While religious freedoms are protected from state interference by the Charter, the actions of private individuals are largely governed by the provincial human rights codes.
 These codes prohibit discrimination in the marketplace, accommodation, and employment on the grounds of a variety of personal characteristics, including religion.
 There is also a federal statute, the Canadian Human Rights Act, which prohibits discrimination in workplaces and businesses under federal jurisdiction, such as banks and airlines.
-The Act prohibits religious discrimination.
+The act prohibits religious discrimination.

 Case law

-In 1955, the Supreme Court of Canada ruled in Chaput v.
-Romain, regarding Jehovah's Witnesses, that all religions have equal rights, based upon tradition and the rule of law.
+In 1955, the Supreme Court of Canada ruled in Chaput v Romain, regarding Jehovah's Witnesses, that all religions have equal rights, based upon tradition and the rule of law.
 At the time, no statutes formed the basis for this argument.

 In the Guibord case in 1874, the Judicial Committee of the Privy Council, at that time the court of last resort for Canada within the British Empire, ruled that the civil courts of Canada have the jurisdiction to resolve disputes between members of a church and the church organization.
 The basis for the ruling was that churches are required to comply with their own internal rules and laws, and members of the church have the right to be treated in accordance with those internal rules and laws.
 In the specific point in issue in the Guibord case, the Judicial Committee ruled that the Roman Catholic church in Montreal could not refuse the burial of a deceased member of the church because of his political views.

+In R. v.
+Big M Drug Mart, the first freedom of religion case decided by the Supreme Court of Canada following the enactment of the charter, the court struck down the federal Lord's Day Act, which prohibited the conduct of commercial activities on the Sunday Sabbath.
+The court held that s.
+2(a) of the charter prohibited the state from either compelling individuals to engage in a religious practice or prohibiting them from engaging in a religious practice.
+Religious freedom under the charter, said the court, protected the autonomy of the individual in religious matters.